wolexyg/SQLPortfolioProjects/README.md

 # Project 1 Title
 1.Population_census.sql

 Here is an SQL Data Analysis of the Indian Population census 2011 using Microsoft SQL Server.This data is gotten from www.census2011.co.in/district.php
 Different Data Analysis were performed ranging from;
--Average growth for entire population
+1.-Average growth for entire population
--total Population of India
+2-total Population of India
--Average sex ratio by state
+3-Average sex ratio by state
--State with the highest growth rate
+4-State with the highest growth rate
--Average literacy ratio by state
+5-Average literacy ratio by state
--Current total population to previous total population -Top 3 states which have displayed the highest average growth rate.
+6-Current total population to previous total population
+7-Top 3 states which have displayed the highest average growth rate.

 This dataset was created to explore the Data Analysis of the 2011 Population Census of India using different SQL Functions

 ## 🚀 About Me
-5 years of Industry experience as a data analyst and 2 years as a Data Scientist using Machine Learning algorithms.
+7 years of Industry experience as a data analyst and 4 years as a Data Scientist using Machine Learning algorithms.
 I have consistently interfaced with SQL, PowerBI and Tableau.
 I have work experience and extensive knowledge in Python with libraries such as Sklearn, TensorFlow, Pandas, NumPy,